 1. Give your body the nutrients that it needs.
 Focus on a lot of vegetables, plenty of good fats, and some protein, but not too much.
 Know that any protein above the amount that your body needs will be turned into sugar.
 Not good.
 In the world of health the opinion about the amount of protein one should consume varies a bit, but aiming for around 0.5 grams of protein per 1 pound of body weight is pretty standard, although those in the keto world drop lower than that.
 I think our aim for the next couple of months should be doable, not necessarily Olympian-training optimal.

-2. Get a Paleo book at the library, reread one on your shelves, or order one off Amazon.
+2. Get a book about health at the library, reread one on your shelves, or order one off Amazon.
 It will inspire and motivate you to make healthy choices.
 One I recommend is The New Primal Blueprint by Mark Sisson, although I don’t agree his references to evolution.

 3. Drink adequate amounts of water.
 Truly, sometimes you just feel hungry when all your body is trying to tell you that it needs water.
 Even mild hydration can make you feel tired and out-of-sorts.
 Most experts advise 0.5 ounces of water per every pound you weigh.
 I know, vaguely sounds familiar with the protein requirements.
 Easier to remember.
 But the goal is to keep the color of your urine very pale.